 View the UK government's technical notes and online tool which provide guidance and help businesses prepare for Brexit if there is no deal.
 The European Commission and EU Member States have also published Preparedness Notices which identify the consequences of a UK withdrawal without an agreement.
 The European Commission has also published a Customs guide for businesses, to help them prepare for Brexit.

-New Zealand businesses should review the guidance on importing to and exporting from the UK and the EU under a no deal scenario.
+NZ businesses should review the guidance on importing to and exporting from the UK and the EU under a no deal scenario.
 Individuals should consider how a no deal scenario could affect them with their residency, education and employment.

 - ensure they check the tariff rate for their goods into the UK and EU eg. look at the UK’s online tariff finder

 - ensure they understand any documentation requirements for importing into the UK and EU – checking with their customer and forwarder

 - check with their forwarder on shipping routes and understand any transit or trans-shipment requirements

 - check if their customer or forwarder is an Authorised Economic Operator (AEO) – especially for EU trade

 - if there is a delay – get facts and be clear why a delay has occurred

 - keep an eye on delays or impacts at particular ports